robinson-walk-lake-district-map-route

 DIFFICULTY: Challenging

-ROBINSON WALK MAP ROUTE
+ROBINSON WALK MAP ROUTE FROM LITTLE TOWN

-Little Town
+Little Town – the start

 Walking from Little Town

-From Little Town the route heads south-west initially on the road to Newlands Church, then onto a footpath and steadily gaining height as the valley opens up behind you.
+From Little Town the route heads south-west initially on the narrow and quiet road to Newlands Church, then onto a footpath and steadily gaining height as the valley opens up behind you.
 The early stages feel quiet and remote, with Robinson rising ahead as a broad, grassy mass, though the rocky skyline of Robinson Craggs hints that the ascent won’t be entirely gentle.

 As the path steepens towards Robinson Craggs, the character of the walk begins to change.
 The grassy slopes give way to rougher ground and scattered rock, and the views begin to expand dramatically.
 Looking back, the whole length of Newlands Valley stretches out below, framed by familiar fells like Catbells and the distant bulk of Skiddaw on the horizon.

-Climbing Robinson via Robinson Craggs
+Climbing Robinson via Robinson Crags

 Along Littledale Edge